-Rigid Lifelines' obligation under this warranty is limited to the replacement or repair of Rigid Lifelines products at the factory or separate approved location.
+All warranty claims must be approved by Rigid Lifelines before any work is performed.
+Rigid Lifelines's obligation under this warranty is limited to the replacement or repair of Rigid Lifelines products at the factory or separate location approved by Rigid Lifelines.
 Other than the above mentioned warranty, Rigid Lifelines will not honor any other warranties-whether expressed, implied, or statutory-and disclaims any warranties of merchantability or fitness for a particular purpose.
 Rigid Lifelines has the right to reject any warranty claim due to harsh and/or inappropriate environmental conditions.

-Rigid Lifelines® is Not Liable for:
+Rigid Lifelines Is Not Liable for:

-- Indirect, incidental, or consequential damages (lost profits, operating costs, production loss, or travel expenses) - Components or accessories not manufactured by Rigid Lifelines (with the exception of soft goods components and accessories sold and warranted by Rigid Lifelines.
-For such components and accessories, the warranty shall be determined by the terms and conditions of any warranty provided by the manufacturer of such components and accessories.) - Defective equipment or system failure due to misuse, negligence, improper installation, or maintenance - Equipment that has been used in excess of its rated capacity or beyond its service factors - Equipment that has been altered without Rigid Lifelines written authorization - Damage incurred by freight carriers - Loss, injury, or damage to person or property resulting from failure of defective material or equipment operation - This warranty is void for any product that is designed to deform or absorb energy during a fall event and needs to be replaced after a fall event has occurred
+- Indirect, incidental, or consequential damages including lost profits, operating costs, loss of production, or travel expenses - Components or accessories not manufactured by Rigid Lifelines (with the exception of soft goods components and accessories sold and warranted by Rigid Lifelines.
+For such components and accessories, the warranty shall be determined by the terms and conditions of any warranty provided by the manufacturer of such components and accessories.) - Defective equipment or system failure caused by misuse, negligence, and improper installation or maintenance - Equipment that has been used in excess of its rated capacity or beyond its service factors - Rework and modification of any equipment that has been altered without Rigid Lifelines's written authorization - Freight charges and damage incurred by freight carriers - Any loss, injury, or damage to persons or property resulting from failure or defective operation of material or equipment - This warranty is void for any product that is designed to deform or absorb energy during a fall event and needs to be replaced after a fall event has occurred